- You must carry out such examinations as appear to be necessary to detect signs of injury, disease or abnormality in the eye or elsewhere.

 A49

-When conducting a routine eye examination, you should:
+When conducting an eye examination, you should:

 - make it clear to the patient whether you will carry out the examination under the NHS or privately